AM News

 Event sponsors included City Institute, First State Bank, Consumers Energy, Macomb Community College and BridgeBuilding Strategies.

-See more Summit photos at: Summit photos HERE.
+See more Summit photos HERE.

 For more information about Advancing Macomb and future events, visit advancingmacomb.com.